Your cold email tool tells you the email was opened. Maybe even that the link was clicked.

 Getting started

-1. Pick a cold email sequence that has decent click-through (>3%) but low reply rate — that's where post-click tracking adds the most value, because the clicks exist but you can't see what's happening after
+- Pick a cold email sequence that has decent click-through (>3%) but low reply rate — that's where the gap between "clicked" and "interested" is widest

-You'll likely find that a significant portion of "clicks" were automated scans — industry estimates suggest 15–40% in enterprise B2B environments — and the prospects who actually read your content are the ones worth calling.
+You'll likely find that a significant portion of your "clicks" were automated security scans — industry estimates suggest 15–40% in enterprise B2B environments.
+The real engaged prospects are a smaller group, but they're the ones worth calling — and now you know exactly what to say to them.

 Frequently asked questions

 Can you track if someone opened a PDF attachment?
-No. Email attachments are completely untrackable once downloaded.
-You need to share a tracked link instead.
+PDF attachments aren't trackable once downloaded; you need to share a tracked link instead.
+That swap is the entire fix.
 Full explanation →

 Do cold email tools track what happens after the click?
-No. Cold email platforms (Smartlead, Instantly, Lemlist, Apollo) track email opens, clicks, and replies.
-Once a prospect clicks through to your document, you need a separate document tracking tool to see page-by-page engagement.
+Cold email platforms (Smartlead, Instantly, Lemlist, Apollo) track email-level activity (opens, clicks, replies) but stop at the click.
+To see page-by-page engagement after the click, you need a separate document tracking tool layered on top of the email cadence.

 How do you know if a prospect read your proposal?
 Upload it to a document tracking tool, share as a tracked link, and you'll see exactly who opened it, which pages they spent time on, whether they forwarded it, and when they came back.
 More on this →